UN expert group criticises systematic racism by Belgian police

 “These incidents clearly illustrate the existence of systemic racism targeting the African community in Belgium,” said Victor Rodriguez, one of the UN experts.
 “This has a significant impact on the community’s trust in law enforcement institutions.”

-Rebuild trust
+Rebuilding trust

-To address the issue, the UN group recommends that police officers receive more training on the experiences and challenges faced by people of African descent.
+To address the issue, the group recommends that officers receive more training on the experiences and challenges faced by people of African descent.
 They also called for more dialogue between officers and local communities, and greater representation of people of African descent within the police force to help rebuild trust.

 While critical of current policing practices, the UN group acknowledged the difficult and often stressful conditions in which law enforcement operates.
 They called for better mental health support and resources for police officers to cope with the pressures of the job.